 Hint for individuals: Short, raw and personal.
 Rave about possibility rather than nailing down every detail.
 Credentials are unimportant.
 Your inspired self will be great at making your point.

-Hint for artists: No training in proposal writing needed.
+Hint for artists: We love public interactive elements.
+Be you trying something new.
+No skill in proposal writing needed.
 Let loose.
+Be awkward.
 Be daring.
-Be you trying something new.
-We love public interactive elements.
+Be odd.

-Hint for events: Apply more than six weeks ahead to give us time to discuss before your event.
-If there's not six weeks left, apply anyway.
+Hint for events: Apply more than seven weeks ahead to give us time to discuss before your event.
+If time has got away from you, apply anyway.
 We may decide to support it, depending on what else we review that month.

-Hint for proposals outside the San Francisco Bay Area: Please state clearly if you aren't in our region.
+Hint for proposals from (or about) outside our region: Please state clearly if you aren't in the Bay Area.
 Tell us how your project is connected to our region, if it in fact is.

 Be playfully ambitious.
 We like projects that attempt something strange or something important using methods others haven't tried lately.
 You've got a scheme.
 Brainstorm, then narrow it down.
 Think about the wider public.
 When you explain it to people outside your usual bubble, do they respond with a delighted little dance?